matiasmm/jQueryMediaUploader/README.md

 What is it?
 -----------
 It's jQuery Plugin for uploading files in a form.
 When you want to upload a file You usually add an input file tag.
-In this case you add any input tag (text, hidden, etc), this plugins is going to replace it by a button.
+In this case you add any input tag (text, hidden, etc), this plugin is going to replace it by a button.
 When you press that button it's going to open the "Media Library".
 Here you can choose any file you can see or you can upload a new one.

 Why It's just client side?
 --------------------------